Pacifica Spindrift Players Executive Board Bylaws

 1. The Annual Membership Meeting:

-1. Regular meetings of the membership shall be held on an annual basis at a meeting, hereafter referred to at the “Annual Meeting.”
+1. Membership meetings shall be held on an annual basis at the “Annual Meeting.”

 2. PSP members must be in good standing for at least one (1) month prior to the Annual Meeting to vote in Board elections and otherwise participate in the Annual Meeting.

-3. The Annual Meeting shall be held in July, after the Board meeting but before July 31st for the purpose of electing Board members for the next fiscal year, to replace those whose terms are completed, and to conduct any other business deemed important.
+3. The Annual Meeting shall be held in August, for the purpose of electing Board members for the next fiscal year, to replace those whose terms are completed, and to conduct any other business deemed important.

-6. The location and date of the membership meetings will be determined by the Board of Directors.
+5. The location and date of the Annual Meeting will be determined by the Board of Directors.

-7. Notice of the date and location of the meetings shall be emailed to every member two (2) months in advance, with a reminder and ballot sent at least twenty (20) days in advance of the Annual Meeting.
-The reminder notice shall also be sent to any who have qualified since the 2-month notice was sent out.
+6. Notice of the date and location of the Annual Meeting shall be emailed to every member one (1) month in advance, with a reminder and ballot sent at least twice in advance of the Annual Meeting.
+The reminder notice shall also be sent to anyone who has qualified as a member since the 1-month notice was sent out.

 2. Board Meetings:

-1. The Board of Directors shall meet once per month, generally on the third Tuesday of the month.
-There shall be at least five (5) days notice of the time and place of the meeting.
+1. The Board of Directors shall meet at least once per month, generally on the third Tuesday of the month.

-9. All Board meeting are open to all members, with the exception of closed sessions necessary for the Board to deal with sensitive matters.
+5. All Board meetings are open to all members, with the exception of closed sessions necessary for the Board to deal with sensitive matters.

 8. Article VIII: Amendments

-1. These Bylaws may either be amended by the Board of Directors or initiated by a petition signed by members of the organization.
+1. These Bylaws may either be amended by the Board of Directors or initiated by a petition signed by ten (10) or more members of the organization.

 2. Amendments by the Board may be made by a simple majority vote plus one.
 Board Directors who intend to amend the Bylaws must deliver a copy of the proposed amendment to the entire Board with sufficient time to review before the Board Meeting at which the amendment will be voted on.
 Amendments by the Board may be made at any time throughout the year.

 3. Amendments by the Membership may be made once a year at the Annual Meeting.
 Amendments by the Membership can be initiated only with a petition signed by at least ten (10) voting members of the organization.
 The proposed Bylaws amendments must be delivered to the Recording Secretary/Parliamentarian in time to be sent out with the one-month notification of the Annual meeting.
-Those amendments shall be voted on at that membership meeting and be adopted if approved by two thirds (~66.7%) of the voting members.
+Those amendments shall be voted on at that membership meeting and be adopted if approved by two thirds (~66.7%) of the voting members present at the meeting.

 9. Article IX: Election Procedures